JBGruber/paper_anti-minorities/README.md

 # Weaponizing rights: Political Uses of LGBTQ+ Rhetoric in Media Outlets

-Authors: *Alberto López Ortega, Johannes Gruber, Mariken A.C.G. van der Velden*
+Authors: *Johannes B. Gruber, Alberto López Ortega Mariken A.C.G. van der Velden[^1]*

 This is the code to reproduce the numbers, figures and analyses for the chapter *Weaponizing rights: Political Uses of LGBTQ+ Rhetoric in Media Outlets*.
 Preprint: <https://doi.org/10.31219/osf.io/dyuwa>